NethermindEth/Forta-Agents/Maker-Agents-Suit-Module/Governance-Module/README.md

 This agent detects:
 - Transactions where a lift event occured in the Chief contract address with uknown addresses in the topics
 - Blocks where the Chief hat address is an unknown address
-- Blocks where the Chief hat address is changed or have less than 40000 MKR in approvals
+- Blocks where the Chief hat address is changed or has less than 40000 MKR in approvals

 > Chief contract address: `0x0a3f6849f78076aefaDf113F5BED87720274dDC0`